-Oregon's minimum wage for urban counties is \$13.50 per hour for 2022 and is adjusted annually by the increase in the U.S. Consumer Price Index and by county based on geographical area (metropolitan, urban, and rural areas).
+Oregon's minimum wage for urban counties is \$14.20 per hour for 2023 and is adjusted annually by the increase in the U.S. Consumer Price Index and by county based on geographical area (metropolitan, urban, and rural areas).
 Jackson County is considered urban.
-Average hourly wage however in Jackson County is \$25.41 per hour, compared to a statewide average of \$29.55.
-Jackson County ranks 12th in the state in seeing the largest annual wage change over the past 10 years, after adjusting for inflation.
+Average hourly wage however in Jackson County is \$27.02 per hour, compared to a statewide average of \$31.17.

-Jackson County's per capita personal income grew by 8.45 percent in 2021 to \$56,842, up from \$52,410.
-In comparison the per capita personal income for the State of Oregon in 2021 was \$61,596.
+Jackson County's per capita personal income only grew by 1.1 percent in 2022 to \$57,252, up from \$56,928 largely in part to wages not keeping up with escalating inflation.
+In comparison the per capita personal income for the State of Oregon in 2022 was \$62,303.
 Jackson County ranks eighth in per capita income out of the 36 counties in Oregon.
 Professional health care services are the highest employment segment in Jackson County followed by retail trade.
-Oregon's industry projections however show that the leisure and hospitality is projected to increase the fastest and add the largest number of jobs in the next ten years, adding 73,800 new jobs or a projected growth of 46 percent.
-This is mainly driven by the recovery from the COVID-19 pandemic with restaurants, hotels, arts, cultural and recreational establishments experiencing an increase in demand as in-person activities resume.
-Health care and social assistance is projected to add the second-largest number of jobs, with 51,000 jobs or 19 percent growth over the next 10-year period.
+Oregon's industry projections show that the leisure and hospitality segment is projected to increase the fastest, driven by the recovery of the pandemic as restaurants, hotels, arts, cultural and recreational establishments have seen increased demand as in-person and recreational activities resume.